Universite-Gustave-Eiffel/plamade/README.md

 On the root of this repository you can find an example docker compose.

+You can edit the following environment variables:

-If you have a domain name you can use the environment variable PROXY_BASE_URL with your domain name.
+- PROXY_BASE_URL :  If you have a domain name you can use the your domain name instead of localhost

-By default the service is accessible from the path /nmcovadis but you can change it by using the environment variable ROOT_URL (empty to use the base url)
+- ROOT_URL : By default the service is accessible from the path /nmcovadis but you can change it by using the environment variable ROOT_URL (empty to use the base url)
+- UNSECURE_MODE : By default the registration is enabled (with TOTP).
+You can disable the registration by setting the environment variable UNSECURE_MODE in the docker-compose.yml file to true.

 ## Dependencies